-- ☐ HBV is spread by percutaneous or mucosal Exposure to infected blood and various body fluids, (saliva, menstrual, vaginal, & seminal fluids. - a.
-Parenteral route - Hepatitis B is a blood-borne infection. - > It is transmitted by infected Bl and Bl.
-Products, through - transfusions, dialysis, contaminated syringes and needles, - ✓ pricks of skin, handling of infected blood, accidental inoculation of minute quantities of blood such as may occur during surgical and dental procedures, immunization, tattooing, ear piercing, nose piercing, circumcision, acupuncture, etc. - also occur through the reuse of needles and syringes either: - in health-care settings or among persons who inject drugs - Accidental percutaneous inoculations by shared razors &tootle brushes
+Hepatitis B is a blood-borne infection.

+It is transmitted by infected BI and BI.
+Products, through

+transfusions, dialysis, contaminated syringes and needles pricks of skin, handling of infected blood, accidental inoculation of minute quantities of blood such as during surgical and dental procedures, immunization, tattooing, ear piercing, nose piercing, circumcision, acupuncture, etc.

+- Also occur through the reuse of needles and syringes particularly among persons who inject drugs - Accidental percutaneous inoculations by shared razors &tooth brushes b.
+Perinatal transmission

-- Spread of infection from HBV carrier mothers to their babies - In highly endemic areas, - HBV is most commonly spread from mother to child at birth (perinatal transmission), or - through horizontal transmission especially from an infected child to an uninfected child during the first 5 years of life. - The development of chronic infection is very common in - infants infected from their mothers or before the age of 5 years appears to be an important factor for the high prevalence of HBV infection in some regions, particularly China and Southeast Asia - ☐ Majority of children born to HBeAg+Ve mothers become chronically infected.
+Spread of infection from HBV carrier mothers to their babies

+- In highly endemic areas, - HBV is most commonly spread from mother to child at birth (perinatal transmission), or through horizontal transmission especially from an
-The mechanism of perinatal infection is uncertain.

-- Although HBV can infect the foetus in utero, this rarely happens - and most infections appear to occur at birth, as a result of a - leak of maternal blood into the baby's circulation, or - ingestion or accidental inoculation of blood. - ☐ Infection of the baby is usually anicteric and is recognized by - The appearance of surface antigen(HBsAg) between - 60-120 days after birth c.
+- through horizontal transmission especially from an infected child to an uninfected child during the first 5 years of life. - The development of chronic infection is very common in - infants infected from their mothers or before the age of 5 years appears to be an important factor for the high prevalence of HBV infection in some regions, particularly China and Southeast Asia - Majority of children born to HBeAg+Ve mothers become chronically infected. - The mechanism of perinatal infection is uncertain. - Although HBV can infect the foetus in utero, this rarely happens - and most infections appear to occur at birth, as a result of a - leak of maternal blood into the baby's circulation, or - ingestion or accidental inoculation of blood . - Infection of the baby is usually anicteric and is recognized by - The appearance of surface antigen(HBsAg) between - 60-120 days after birth c.
 Sexual transmission d.
 Other routes